tilden/tilden.github.io/projects/messaging.md

 In the initial draft of the spec, the feature would simply add an additional action menu item for "Move to spam" and nothing else.
 However, I felt that this missed a key aspect: the fact that we also offered a "report message" option -- both of those strongly relate to spammy messages, so it seemed like we were missing an opportunity if we didn't integrate them in some way.
 As such, I suggested a redesign of our reporting flow as part of our spam feature, one which would also move reported messages directly to the spam folder.
 After all, if a user thought a message was bad enough to report, it follows that they wouldn't want to see it again.

-I proposed this to product and engineering, who liked my the idea behind my designs, but were notably less enthusiastic about the fact that my designs called for 3 slightly different variations of a dialog box depending on a variety of contextual factors.
-After some additional discussion, we were able to agree on a simplified flow and copy that only required a single flow.
-Moving on to the specification phase, I continued to work with the Engineering and QA teams to identify likely edge cases _before_ we even got to the implementation phase.
-I also used my knowledge of frontend dev to create particularly unambiguous redlines, showing exactly which UI components to use and which props to feed them.
+Moving on to the specification phase, work with the Engineering and QA teams to make changes based on feedback and identify likely edge cases prior to implementation.
+I also used my knowledge of frontend dev to create particularly unambiguous redlines, showing exactly which UI components to use and which parameters to feed them.

 {% include img.html